prankuragarwal/Red_Hot_Techie_Pepper/README.md

 #Welcome to I-BOT
 ##An Intelligent Bot built with Python on ZulipChat

 ##Team: Red Hot Techie Pepper - Hack in the North 2018

-##Intriduction
+##Introduction

 This Bot deals with with various features required by a personal relocation assistant that brings superior service and unpralleled delight to the user.
 While you relocate,I(BOT) give you advice on where to go,which direction to take,what to do etc.